godotengine/godot-docs/tutorials/ui/gui_containers.rst

    .. image:: img/containers_aspectratio.webp

-useful when you have a container that needs to be dynamic and responsive to different screen sizes, and you want the child elements to scale proportionally without losing their intended shapes.
+It is useful when you have a container that needs to be dynamic and responsive to different screen sizes, and you want the child elements to scale proportionally without losing their intended shapes.

    .. image:: img/containers_aspectratio_drag.webp